 Tanzania calls home to a number of astounding National Parks & Game Reserves including: Ngorongoro Crater, Ruaha National Park, Selous Game Reserve, Serengeti National Park, Gombe National Park, Katavi National Park, Lake Manyara National Park, and Tarangire National Park.
 Tanzania Safaris offers travelers two main safari circuits, northern and southern, which each offering their own unique experience.
 The northern circuit, includes some Tanzania’s most well known parks and reserves including Serengeti National Park, Ngorongoro Conservation Area, Tarangire National Park, and Lake Manyara National Park.

 The northern safari circuit is probably the most frequented by travelers and welcomes more guests than any other circuit in Tanzania.
 The southern circuit is well suited for travelers looking to stray from the large crowds and enjoy a more remote experience while on safari.
 The national parks in this area are not only large in size but also remain mostly untouched.
 This includes the Selous Game Reserve, Mikumi National Park, Udzungwa Mountains National Park, and Ruaha National Park.

 Animals In Tanzania

 With three different safari circuits, a Tanzania Safari is full of vibrant and diverse wildlife.
 Popular safari animals along with the “Big Five’ are present while black rhino can be only seen during a visit to the Ngorongoro Crater.
 Africa’s greatest wildlife spectacle can also be experienced here as you witness around two million wildebeest, zebra, and gazelle traversing the plains in search of fresh grazing.
 Moving into the Serengeti offers the chance to encounter big cats along and the endangered African wild dog can be seen in Selous and Ruaha.
 Africa’s best chimpanzee reserves can also be experienced here in both Gombe Stream and Mahale.
-Overall, Tanzania offers plenty of exciting wildlife encounters that will keep you yearning to come back for more and should be at the top of any adventure travel bucket list.
+Overall, a Tanzania Safari offers plenty of exciting wildlife encounters that will keep you yearning to come back for more and should be at the top of any adventure travel bucket list.

 Weather In Tanzania